 Absolutely!
 For best results use a special formula called Mod Podge Photo Transfer Medium, specially designed for transfer photocopies of special photos to various surfaces.

 For those who follow me on Instagram, you might recognize this process, as I used it to transfer French-inspired prints onto chalk-painted clay pots.
 The transferred image on this paint finish gives these pots a vintage feel!
-You can watch the process here.
+You can watch the process for these french-inspired clay pots here.

 I hope you’ve found this easy laser printer image transfer guide helpful and easy to follow, it’s one of my favorite projects.
 With a few simple steps you can create your own timeless artwork.
 If you have any questions, please leave them in the comments below.
-Don’t forget to explore my White and Green Christmas home tour for more holiday inspiration and for more craft projects visit my Crafts page.
+Don’t forget to explore my White and Green Christmas home tour for more holiday inspiration and for more craft projects visit my Handmade Home Accents Page.